 Glossier is also known for its “Top 5” Instagram Stories highlight.
 Each week, the brand finds five of the best UGC posts they’ve been tagged in, reposts them on their Instagram story, and files them under Highlights so people can go back to them later.
 This drives the sense of community, and anyone can partake using their Instagrammable Glossier content.
 It isn’t limited to famous Glossier users, of which there are many.

 The brand’s ties to word-of-marketing go even deeper.
-According to Weiss, nearly 80% of the brand’s customers are referred by a friend.
-Glossier buyers are very loyal to the brand and sing its praises to friends and family looking for beauty products.
+According to Weiss, nearly 80% of Glossier’s customers are referred by a friend.
+Glossier buyers are very loyal to the brand and sing its praises to friends and family looking for products to integrate into their beauty routines.

 Glossier marketing: Get to know your audience and build a community around them